-Buyers deserve representation, someone looking out for their best interest not being sold too or misadvised and StreetEasy is an excellent platform with the potential for greatness.
+Buyers deserve representation; someone is looking out for their best interest not being sold too or misadvised; StreetEasy is an excellent platform with the potential for greatness.

-At this juncture, however, it’s nothing but a pipe dream and looks like the Zillow Group Inc a public company may only be trying to hit their quarterly earnings estimates to satisfy shareholders and analysts at the expense of real estate agents and home buyers.
+At this juncture, however, it’s nothing but a pipe dream.
+It looks like the Zillow Group Inc, a public company, may only be trying to hit their quarterly earnings estimates to satisfy shareholders and analysts at the expense of real estate agents and home buyers.

-Upon launch of the premier agent program many New York City brokerages and agents disapproved and StreetEasy went on the defense immediately.
-Although many have now embraced the product including myself, unfortunately, I find it leaves much to be desired.
-I even encouraged and incentivized my team to do the same, and all have experienced the same less than acceptable results.
+Upon launch of the premier agent program, many New York City brokerages and agents disapproved; StreetEasy went on the defense immediately.
+Although many have now embraced the product, including myself, unfortunately, I find it leaves much to be desired.
+I even encouraged and incentivized my team to do the same; all have experienced the same less than acceptable results.

 Incorporate a short animation, video, or brief paragraph positioned clearly on the contact module educating the buyer they are reaching out to a buyer’s agent.

-Seasoned and passionate career Real Estate agents work very hard whether a listing or buyer’s agent.
-Those that can afford to commit to a 6-month program paying approx $60 per lead on average should not be put in the position of explaining their role.
-Why StreetEasy does not clearly disclose this role on the initial contact form that fact that you will be connected to a buyer’s agent, not the listing agent is a mystery.
+Seasoned and passionate career Real Estate agents work very hard, whether a listing or buyer’s agent.
+Those that can afford to commit to a 6-month program paying approx $60 – $120 per lead on average should not be put in the position of explaining their role.
+Why StreetEasy does not disclose this role on the original; contact form that fact that you will be, connected to a buyer’s agent, not the listing agent, is a mystery.

-Another irritating and unnecessary situation is when a buyer does not seek representation and simply wants details on a property, such as open house times, they are not given this opportunity because the listing agents details are in a greyed-out tab to the right (as seen here below) and the “Learn More” tab is somewhat misleading because it makes you feel you are completing a form to contact the listing agent.
-On top of this, the phone number shown is a centralized number which when called is forwarded to a participating Premier Buyers Agent, not the listing agent.
+Another irritating and unnecessary situation is when a buyer does not seek representation and wants details on a property.
+Such as open house times; they are not given this opportunity because the listing agent’s details are in a greyed-out tab to the right (as seen here below) and the “Learn More” tab is somewhat misleading because it makes you feel you are completing a form to contact the listing agent.
+On top of this, the phone number shown is a centralized number which, when called, is forwarded; to a participating Premier Buyers Agent, not the listing agent.

 If I sound frustrated, that’s because I am, I believe StreetEasy and consumers need to hear the truth.
-I remember when I first started in real estate in 2001, and I was encouraged to use bait and switch marketing.
-On hearing this I said wait, so you want me to mislead potential clients and ruin my reputation and spread bad karma?
-That was the first seed planted for why I decided to become an exclusive buyers agent and have remained so for 16 years.
+I remember when I first started in real estate in 2001; I was encouraged to use bait and switch marketing.
+On hearing this, I said, wait, so you want me to mislead potential clients and ruin my reputation and spread lousy karma?
+That was the first seed planted for why I decided to become an exclusive Buyer’s Agent and have remained so for 16 years.
 The platform in its current state feels like a bait and switch to me on a different level.

-Both personally and professionally I live my life believing in karma and doing no harm, so no harm comes back to me.
-For over a decade I have built and serviced a global portfolio of home buyers and investors earning their trust through honesty, hard work, and fair dealing, always looking after my client’s best interest.
+Both personally and professionally, I live my life believing in karma and doing no harm, so no harm comes back to me.
+For over a decade, I have built and serviced a global portfolio of home buyers and investors.
+It is earning the trust of my clients through honesty; hard work, and fair dealing, always looking after my client’s best interest.
 This is what I actively train and teach my agents, and this is why we are all successful.